 A partial vacuum should be present in crankcase when engine is operating.
 Pressure in crankcase (normally caused by a clogged or improperly assembled breather) can cause oil to be forced out at oil seals, gaskets, or other available spots.

-Crankcase vacuum is best measured with either a water manometer or a vacuum gauge (inches of water gauge only).
+Crankcase vacuum is best measured with either a water manometer or a vacuum gauge.
 Complete instructions are provided in kits.

 To test crankcase vacuum with manometer: